 Never Buy a Property You Haven’t Physically Seen

 The first step is to actually see a property with your own eyes before you purchase it.
-Unless you have an opportunity to visually inspect it, how do you know that the owner of the property is being honest with you about how the land actually looks?
-Money to the Masses talks about how you need to get as much information as you can about the property, and you also need to be aware of the seller disclosure requirements of the state where the property is located.
-Naturally, some states require the seller to engage in full disclosure, but there are a few states that are more lenient to the seller as well.
+Unless you have an opportunity to visually inspect it, how will you know whether or not the seller is being honest about the condition of the property?
+You need to get as much information as you can about the property, and you also need to be aware of the seller disclosure requirements of the state where the property is located.
+Touring the property will also give you the opportunity to inspect it for underlying concerns, such as cracks in the foundation, mold, and serious electrical problems.

 Be Skeptical of Lenders